Hot Springs Village

 The Hot Springs Village Breakfast Lions was chartered on March 21, 1977 with the sponsorship of the Hot Springs Village

-We currently have about 56 members and meet twice monthly at the Townhouse Association Meeting Hall
+We currently have about 40 members and meet twice monthly at Debras Restaurant on 198 Carmona Rd.,

-more than 1.4 million members in 210 countries and districts.
-This makes Lions Clubs International
+Clubs International has 1.4 million members in 200+ countries and districts.
+This makes Lions

-the largest service organization in the world.
-The Breakfast Lions subscribes to the
+Clubs International the largest service organization in the world.
+The Breakfast Lions subscribes

 Purpose, Ethics and Vision of the Lions Clubs International.